Framed-App/website/legal/privacy.md

 ## Security of your Personal Information

 Framed secures your personal information from unauthorized access, use or disclosure.
 Framed secures the personally identifiable information you provide on computer servers in a controlled, secure environment, protected from unauthorized access, use or disclosure.
-When personal information (such as a credit card number) is transmitted to other Web sites, it is protected through the use of encryption, such as the Secure Socket Layer (SSL) protocol.
+When personal information is transmitted to other Web sites, it is protected through the use of encryption, such as the Secure Socket Layer (SSL) protocol.

 ## Changes to this Statement